Lila-Kuhlt/The-Curse-of-PentaCastle/README.md

 > Playable Web-Demo: https://ldjam55.isiko404.dev/ \
 > Downloads: https://downloads.isiko404.dev/ldjam/55/

-Embark on a mystical journey like no other in this innovative fusion of deckbuilder, dungeon crawler, and platformer, originally crafted for Ludum Dare 55.
-Assume the role of a wizard with a unique twist—you wield potent spells, but only through intricate rituals.
-To cast your magic and navigate the treacherous depths of Pantacastle, you must master the art of drawing the correct lines within the devil's pentagram.
+Embark on a mystical journey like no other in this innovative fusion of deckbuilder, dungeon crawler, and platformer, crafted for Ludum Dare 55.
+Assume the role of a wizard with a unique twist—you wield powerful spells, but only through intricate rituals.
+To cast your magic and navigate the treacherous depths of *Pantacastle*, you must master the art of drawing the correct lines within the devil's pentagram.

-# Controlls
+## Controls
 - WASD or Arrow Keys to move around
 - E to pick up chests (spells)
 - Hold click to draw pentagram (release to submit)

+## Gameplay
+- The red bar on the left top corner indicates your HP (0 HP = death)
+- You can pick up chest to get a new spell in your inventory (also left top corner)
+- If you hover over a spell you can see its description and cast combination
+- Hold click and draw the spell combination to cast the spell
+- If you kill every enemy and pick up all spells you can enter the portal to the next room
+- If you enter a new room, you get some HP back
+- The more rooms you pass the higher the chance for more powerful spells
+- The goal is to reach as much points as possible